 - UI can be hard on the eyes.
 Seriously, this seemed to be the only major consensus when it came to cons.
 Other than the engine might not be someone’s preference, I’m not sure if there are any glaring mistakes or downfalls of trying this engine.
 How about you try it and get back to me?

-I have found that there’s usually no better place to go than the people who made it and constantly use it to complete their projects.
+I have found that there’s usually a no better place to go than the people who made it and constantly use it to complete their projects.
 From animation topics to simple things like finding the best lighting for a horror game, these topics range from deep dives into the engine’s code to something I thought was really neat: recruiting.

 Users can request the help of more professional users and contract them to help them with aspects of their projects.
 I loved the topic that was seeking a male and female to record voices for their sci-fi space opera game.
 That one was relatively simple—there are other users looking to recruit actual graphical engineers for their projects.

 This is an interesting dynamic that I haven’t found with other engines on their forums, and I think it brings the community closer together.

 This criminally underrated YouTube channel provides an extensive series of Urho3D tutorials for the beginning developer.
 Along with about 20 videos on Urho3D starting with basic development to more complicated matters, he offers a few cool little videos displaying what he himself created in the engine.
 Good tips and even better inspiration.

 I watched him create an environment right before my eyes.
 It reminded me of a rudimentary Mass Effect environment but in the best way.
 I can see a lot of promise not only from his projects but the potential you have to make using the engine.